 The university originally intended to cut up to 47 staff, but this was revised down to 32 after the University and College Union (UCU) threatened industrial action.

-Announcing the reorganisation in February, Louise Kenny, Executive Pro-Vice-Chancellor at the university, said, “Project SHAPE, which will bring about a major realignment of the University’s Faculty of Health and Life Sciences, was implemented in order to help tackle the extreme health inequalities and unmet health needs in the Liverpool City Region, both of which have been brought to the fore throughout the COVID-19 pandemic.”
+Announcing the reorganisation in February, Louise Kenny, Executive Pro Vice Chancellor of the Faculty of Health and Life Sciences at the University of Liverpool, said, “Project SHAPE, which will bring about a major realignment of the University’s Faculty of Health and Life Sciences, was implemented in order to help tackle the extreme health inequalities and unmet health needs in the Liverpool City Region, both of which have been brought to the fore throughout the COVID-19 pandemic.”

 The Vice-Chancellor claimed the university needs the “headroom” provided by cutting jobs to have enough money to build a new research centre.
 But Liverpool University had a turnover of £584.7 million in 2020, as well as an operating surplus of £54.7 million.
 It has the seventh largest endowment of any university in England, at £168.3 million.
-Kenny herself receives an estimated £410,000 per year from the university and recently boasted of selling a mansion in Ireland for €3.25 million.
+Janet Beer, the Vice-Chancellor of the University of Liverpool receives an estimated £410,000 per year from the university.
+Louis Kenny recently boasted of selling a mansion in Ireland for €3.25 million.

 The reality is that the job cuts are central to the marketisation and privatisation of the sector that has proceeded apace under the framework of the 2017 Higher Education and Research Act.

 The UCU was reluctant to call the strike, waiting more than a month and a half between the results of the ballot, backed by 84 percent of members, and the start of the action.
 It was forced to take action under immense pressure from the rank-and-file who want to defend their jobs and conditions.